Parenting in KFL&A

 Teddy bear sitting in high chair.

 Introducing any solid food before 6 months does not benefit your baby.
 Some people think their baby will sleep longer at night if they have solid foods before the age of 6 months.
 This isn’t true.
-Babies fed solid foods early continue to wake at night.
 Waking at night is a normal part of a baby’s development.

 Before 6 months of age, babies are still developing the skills needed to eat solid foods.
 These skills include holding their head up and sitting up on their own.
 Without these skills, babies are at risk of choking when eating solid foods.
-Most healthy, term babies will show signs of being ready for solid foods at 6 months of age.
+Most healthy, term babies will show signs of being ready for solid foods at about 6 months of age.

 Signs of being ready for solid foods